You want to change the world – so here’s how.

 - Wichita Children’s Home

-As part of Bethel’s cross-cultural learning emphasis, you’ll have the option to spend an interterm in Mexico under the direction of a member of Bethel’s social work faculty, where you’ll examine issues related to economics, diversity, human rights, religion and immigration.
-Included in the course are opportunities to interact with local people through home visits and visits to social service and development projects.
+As part of Bethel’s cross-cultural learning emphasis, you’ll have the option to spend time in Mexico under the direction of Bethel’s social work faculty.
+There, you’ll examine issues related to economics, diversity, human rights, religion and immigration.
 Students are exposed to the riches of Mexican art, culture and archeology.
 Bethel works with QUEST Mexico, a nonprofit organization devoted to creating social justice and peace through transformative, experiential education.

 A degree in social work from Bethel College is a generalist degree, qualifying you for licensure and entry into a wide range of positions.
 Social work is perhaps the most versatile of the human services degrees.

 Post-graduate careers include: